 We did each side completely; cutting out the hole for the door involved drilling a hole in one corner and using that as the start point for the router to cut through.
 Again, it's important to have a second person there to hold the piece as it's cut, so that it doesn't fall and injure anyone or get bent somehow.

 Once the main cutting is done, you're ready to apply the trim.
 We used aluminum RV trim for a watertight seal, and a finished look.

 Once everything was attached, we got to do one of the coolest things ever.
 You know how, when you buy new electronics, there's that thing plastic coating to protect the screen?
 And it's so pleasing to pull it off?

-Peeling that plastic off a whole trailer is like a million times more satisfying!
+Peeling that plastic off a whole the exterior of a teardrop trailer is like a million times more satisfying!
 For REALS.

 Next post: Door construction

 Previous posts: Planning & Framing | Walls & Interior Skin | Galley Counter & Flooring | Insulation | Interior Ceiling & Fan | Exterior Wood Skin & Sealant | Hatch Construction | Child's Hammock Bed | Galley Design (and Redesign)